radum/dotfiles/docs/philosophy.md

 ### ZSH plugins

-This project uses the [pure][pure] prompt (which is awesome!) and some other [zsh plugins](/antidote/bundles.txt).
+TODO: Update docs as we are not using Antidote anymore This project uses the [pure][pure] prompt (which is awesome!) and some other [zsh plugins](/antidote/bundles.txt).
 All of them managed by [Antidote][antidote], a faster and simpler Antigen-like program written in Go.